midosvt/omp-base-script/README.md

 This is a simple yet practical base script designed for anyone looking to develop gamemodes for [open.mp](https://open.mp/) or SA:MP.
 Whether you're a beginner starting from scratch or a returning developer familiar with the platform, this script offers a clean foundation to build on.

 It uses [MySQL](https://github.com/pBlueG/SA-MP-MySQL) for handling data and [BCrypt](https://github.com/Sreyas-Sreelal/samp-bcrypt) for secure password hashing.
-While the script itself is straightforward, it does assume you have at least a basic understanding of Pawn scripting and SQL.
+While the script itself is straightforward, it does assume you have at least a basic understanding of Pawn scripting and MySQL/SQL.
 If you're willing to learn and explore how each part works, this base will be a solid starting point for your own projects.

 # Installation